lawrencegripper/azbrowse/README.md

 ![tracing ui](docs/trace.png)

+## Developing

+Clone the repository then use `go build` or `go install` to build the tool and run it locally.
+Before submitting a PR you can test the CI process locally by running `./scripts/ci.sh` this requires `docker` be installed and configured on your box.

 ## Plans

 [Issues on the repository track plans](https://github.com/lawrencegripper/azbrowse/issues), I'd love help so feel free to comment on an issue you'd like to work on and we'll go from there.